Prices

 © Hester Belt

-More recently she has collaborated on Echoes of van Gogh choreographed by Wubkje Kundersma for the West Australian Ballet in 2023, Full Frontal by Juanjo Arques for the Dutch National Ballet in 2023 and A Kiss to the world choreographed by Dominique Dumais for Ballet am Rheim in 2024.
-Tatyana van Walsum has designed numerous exhibitions, notably for the Amsterdam Museum, Museum Het Rembrandthuis and Paleis Het Loo in Apeldoorn.
-She teaches at the Academy for Theater Studies in Amsterdam and at the Sandberg Master Academy for Opera Studies.
+More recently, she has collaborated on Echoes of van Gogh choreographed by Wubkje Kundersma for West Australian Ballet in 2023, Full Frontal by Juanjo Arques at Dutch National Ballet in 2023 and A Kiss to the world choreographed by Dominique Dumais for Ballet am Rheim in 2024.

-Debut at the Opéra National de Paris
+Debut at the Opéra national de Paris

 Back to top